-Ukraine's commander-in-chief told NATO that Ukraine faces significant air defence shortfall
+Ukraine's commander-in-chief tells NATO that Ukraine faces significant air defence shortfall

 Yevhen Kizilov — 22 January, 17:52

-Ukraine's commander-in-chief told NATO that Ukraine faces significant air defence shortfall
+Ukraine's commander-in-chief tells NATO that Ukraine faces significant air defence shortfall

 Oleksandr Syrskyi.
 Photo: Facebook

-Oleksandr Syrskyi, Commander-in-Chief of the Armed Forces of Ukraine, has spoken at a NATO-Ukraine Council meeting about a significant shortage of air defence assets that prevents Ukraine from fully protecting civilians and critical infrastructure.
+Oleksandr Syrskyi, Commander-in-Chief of the Armed Forces of Ukraine, has spoken at a NATO-Ukraine Council meeting about the significant shortage of air defence assets that is preventing Ukraine from fully protecting civilians and critical infrastructure.

 Source: Syrskyi on social media

-Details: Syrskyi said he took part in a NATO-Ukraine Council meeting at commander level via video link.
+Details: Syrskyi said he had attended the commander-level NATO-Ukraine Council meeting via video link.

 Advertisement:

-He told NATO counterparts that strengthening Ukraine's air shield remains the most critical need.
+He told his NATO counterparts that strengthening Ukraine's air shield remains the most critical need.

-Quote: "A significant shortage of air defence assets does not allow us to fully protect civilians and critical infrastructure facilities."
+Quote: "The significant shortage of air defence assets does not allow us to fully protect civilians and critical infrastructure facilities."

-Details: Syrskyi said he provided participants with a specific list of the defence forces' needs.
+Details: Syrskyi said he provided the participants with a list of the defence forces' specific needs.

 He also briefed NATO on the operational situation on the battlefield, which he said "remains difficult".

-Syrskyi reported that Russia is utilising more than 715,000 troops in its war against Ukraine and continues missile and air strikes on the country's energy sector.
+Syrskyi pointed out that Russia is deploying over 715,000 troops in its war against Ukraine and continues to carry out missile and air strikes on the country's energy sector.

-He added that NATO counterparts expressed readiness to continue supporting Ukraine.
+He added that his NATO counterparts expressed readiness to continue supporting Ukraine.

-Background: President Volodymyr Zelenskyy has recently said Ukraine received a substantial aid package containing air defence missiles that had been in short supply.
+Background: President Volodymyr Zelenskyy recently announced that Ukraine has received a substantial aid package containing air defence missiles that had been in short supply.

 Support Ukrainska Pravda on Patreon!